qcif/daff-biosecurity-wf2/README.md

 of the Python scripts included in this repository.
 For ease of reference, the scripts are enumerated as P1-P6.

+## Environment variables

 Throughout execution of these scripts, access to input files is required.
-To avoid repeated passing of these files, they can just be set as environment
+To avoid repeated passing of these files, they are just set as environment
 variables:

 ```sh